flofriday/blog/posts/compiler-testing-can-be-even-more-fun-actually/post.md

 Working with these is just a bliss, the editor already adds squiggly lines to the expression causing an error and again you can quickly verify the reported error by hovering over the section.

+Many of the tests only verify which errors are thrown and or if a successful compilation is possible, but they can also include AST dumps or VIAM (our custom IR) dumps.

 Honestly, that's the gist of what I wanted to say, everything that follows is much less of a suggestion and more of a this is how we do testing in OpenVADL